dawnbirth/easy-add-thumbnail/readme.txt

 No options page to setup, simply install and activate.

 The plugin uses only WordPress standard functions to set the featured image (just the same as you set it manually).
-And this requires to have attached/uploaded at least one image to the post.
+And this requires to have attached/uploaded at least one image into the post.
 If there's not any image attached to the post, this plugin can't help you.

 = Features =